McSinyx/ipppi/_sources/requirements/use-case-model.rst.txt

 Brief Description
 ^^^^^^^^^^^^^^^^^

+This use case describes how a Maintainer decides to approve or dismiss proposals presuming it has them.

 Flow of Events
 ^^^^^^^^^^^^^^

 Basic Flow
 """"""""""

+Use case starts when a proposal is uploaded.

+#.
+Maintainer checks for available proposals.
+#.
+Maintainer decide whether to dismiss or approve the proposal.
+#.
+System update the database accordingly.

 Alternative Flows
 """""""""""""""""

+None.

 Special Requirements
 ^^^^^^^^^^^^^^^^^^^^

+None.

 Pre-Conditions
 ^^^^^^^^^^^^^^

+None.

 Post-Conditions
 ^^^^^^^^^^^^^^^

+None.

 Extension Points
 ^^^^^^^^^^^^^^^^

+If the Maintainer approve the proposal, proceed into the Update use case.

 Update
 ------